IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 ## Conception of Christ

-* Virginal conception is attributed to the Holy Spirit (Lk 1:35)
+* Virginal conception is attributed to the Holy Spirit (Luke 1:35)

 <p style="font-family: 'Gabriola', serif;">
         “The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God.”